cshenton/evolution/README.md

 Uses a slightly different, homogenous network architecture, rather than a redis cluster.
-Each member of the cluster uses gossip to maintain a memberlist, then directly communicates over gRPC (namespaced swarm).
+Each member of the cluster uses gossip to maintain a memberlist, then directly communicates over gRPC (see `/swarm`).

 To generate the server and client stubs:

 ```bash
 protoc -I swarm/ swarm/swarm.proto --go_out=plugins=grpc:swarm